Most people have pretty much already made up their minds about what and from whom they’re going to buy before they even contact a sales rep.

 - Long-term assets keep generating leads without more investment.

-- Increases company’s overall value with a predictable lead generation method, system, and process.
+- Increases the company’s overall value with a predictable lead generation method, system, and process.

 - Get the same PPC data, and more (An inbound ecosystem tracks behaviour and actions more thoroughly).